1. Bicom Systems

 Use parted to make partition table for a new logical drive.

-~# parted /dev/<name of your drive> --script -- mktable gpt
+~# parted /dev/ --script -- mktable gpt

-Create a new label.
+And create a new label.

 IMPORTANT: label must be named in the following format: SW3-NETSTOR-SRVx-y.